Shuddhi (Hinduism): Arya Samaj movement

 In the late 1920s, prominent Goan Hindu Brahmins requested Vinayak Maharaj Masurkar, the prelate of a Vaishnava ashram in Masur, Satara district; to actively campaign for the 're-conversion' of Catholic Gaudas to Hinduism.
 Masurkar accepted, and together with his disciples, subsequently toured Gauda villages singing devotional bhakti songs and performing pujas.
 These means led a considerable number of Catholic Gaudas to declare willingness to come into the Hindu fold, and a Shuddhi ceremony was carefully prepared.
 On 23 February 1928, many Catholic Gaudes in Goa were re-converted to Hinduism notwithstanding the opposition of the Church and the Portuguese government.
 The converts were given Sanskrit Hindu names, but the Portuguese government put impediments in their way to get legal sanction for their new Hindu names.
 4851 Catholic Gaudes from Tiswadi, 2174 from Ponda, 250 from Bicholim and 329 from Sattari were re-converted to Hinduism after nearly 400 years.
 The total number of the converts to Hinduism was 7815.
 The existing Hindu Gauda community refused to accept these neo-Hindus back into their fold because their Catholic ancestors had not maintained caste purity, and the neo-Hindus were now alienated by their former Catholic coreligionists.
 These neo-Hindus developed into a separate endogamous community, and are now referred to as Nav-Hindu Gaudas (New Hindu Gaudas).

-However, in Northern India this movement faced stiff opposition from Islamic organizations such as the Barelvi movement's Jama'at Raza-e-Mustafa which attempted to counter the efforts of the Shuddhi movement to convert Muslims to Hinduism in British India.
+However, in Northern India this movement faced stiff opposition from Islamic organisations such as the Barelvi movement's Jama'at Raza-e-Mustafa which attempted to counter the efforts of the Shuddhi movement to convert Muslims to Hinduism in British India.
+Beginning in the 1920s, Muslim organisations began seeking out new converts from the Chuhra caste in-response to the Shuddhi movement.

+In Sikhism

+In the Shamsher Khalsa, a volume of the Twarikh Guru Khalsa historical treatise written by Giani Gian Singh, there are several accounts dated to the first half of the 18th century AD labelled "shuddh karna" (Punjabi: ਸ਼ੁਧ ਕਰਨਾ or ਸ਼ੁੱਧ ਕਰਨਾ, "purification"), where Sikhs who were forcibly converted to Islam during wartime were then re-converted to Sikhism after the defeat of Muslim forces.
+A notable episode is the "Turknian Shuddh Karnian" (Punjabi: ਤੁਰਕਨੀਆਂ ਸ਼ੁੱਧ ਕਰਨੀਆਂ, "purification of Islamic[ised] women") which took place after Vadbhag Singh Sodhi's defeat of Nasir Ali, whose army captured and raped women and forcibly converted them to Islam.
+Re-conversion into Sikhism only required retaking Khande Ki Pahul.